keduba/my_test/content/post/dealing-with-the-airplane-mode-after-installing-zorin-os/index.md

 ![rfkill list ( to list the radio devices after unblocking)](rfkill_list.png "rfkill list")

 Normally it should work.
-On my computer, this is the output showing what should be the ideal result but this is not what it showed on his. `wlan` remained `Hard blocked: yes` rather than `Hard blocked: no` as in the image above.
+On my computer, this is the output showing what should be the ideal result but this is not what it showed on his. `Wireless Lan` remained `Hard blocked: yes` rather than `Hard blocked: no` as in the image above.

 So I continued to look.
 Then I stumbled on the next solution which involves the ACPI kernel parameter.
 I'll present the solution first before trying to explain what the `acpi` stands for or does.